 The Polish trade union, Solidarność, and its leader Lech Walesa, become household names across Europe and the world following the Gdansk shipyard strikes in the summer of 1980.
-In 1981, Greece becomes the 10th member of the EU and Spain and Portugal follow five years later.
+In 1981, Greece becomes the 10th member of the EU, and Spain and Portugal follow five years later.
 In 1986 the Single European Act is signed.
-This is a treaty which provides the basis for a vast six-year programme aimed at sorting out the problems with the free-flow of trade across EU borders and thus creates the ‘Single Market’.
-There is major political upheaval when, on 9 November 1989, the Berlin Wall is pulled down and the border between East and West Germany is opened for the first time in 28 years, this leads to the reunification of Germany when both East and West Germany are united in October 1990.
+This is a treaty which provides the basis for a vast six-year programme aimed at sorting out the problems with the free flow of trade across EU borders and thus creates the ‘Single Market’.
+There is major political upheaval when, on 9 November 1989, the Berlin Wall is pulled down and the border between East and West Germany is opened for the first time in 28 years.
+This leads to the reunification of Germany, when both East and West Germany are united in October 1990.

 With the collapse of communism across central and eastern Europe, Europeans become closer neighbours.
-In 1993 the Single Market is completed with the the 'four freedoms' of: movement of goods, services, people and money.
-The 1990s is also the decade of two treaties, the ‘Maastricht’ Treaty on European Union in 1993 and the Treaty of Amsterdam in 1999.
+In 1993 the Single Market is completed with the 'four freedoms' of: movement of goods, services, people and money.
+The 1990s is also the decade of two treaties: the ‘Maastricht’ Treaty on European Union in 1993 and the Treaty of Amsterdam in 1999.
 People are concerned about how to protect the environment and also how Europeans can act together when it comes to security and defence matters.
-In 1995 the EU gains three more new members, Austria, Finland and Sweden.
+In 1995 the EU gains three more new members: Austria, Finland and Sweden.
 A small village in Luxembourg gives its name to the ‘Schengen’ agreements that gradually allow people to travel without having their passports checked at the borders.
 Millions of young people study in other countries with EU support.
 Communication is made easier as more and more people start using mobile phones and the internet.